frmichel/taxrefweb/sparql-micro-services/pesi/getSynonymsByID/README.md

-# pesi/getSynonymsByGUID
+# pesi/getSynonymsByID

-This service retrieves the list of synonyms of a taxon from [PESI (Pan-European Species directories Infrastructure)](http://www.eu-nomen.eu/portal/) by using its identifier.
+This service retrieves the list of synonyms of a taxon from [PESI (Pan-European Species directories Infrastructure)](http://www.eu-nomen.eu/portal/) by using its identifier (GUID).

 Each synonym comes with the following information:
 - scientific name (`dwc:scientificName`),